Cervical Cancer

 Diagnosis and Staging

 If your doctor thinks you have more advanced cervical cancer, they will refer you to a gynecologic oncologist.
 This doctor is specially trained in gynecologic cancers.
-They may recommend tests that show how far the tumor has grown and spread into your body.
+They may recommend tests that show how far the tumor has grown and spread into the body.

-You might have the following diagnostic tests:
+A gynecologic oncologist might recommend the following diagnostic tests:

 Stages